Prior Approval Request (PAR) Process

 DEC – Formal offer to faculty DECLINED—When a faculty candidate declines the formal offer, the hiring unit must contact the Provost’s Office with documentation explaining that the offer was declined along with specific reasons why it was declined.
 The Provost’s Office will retain declined PAR files for three years.

 TIP: The final status of all PARs could be ACC (Accepted).
-Unless the PAR has been CANcelled or CANcelled (these actions can only be done in the Provost’s Office), there should be no PAR left in any other than Accepted.
+Unless the PAR has been CANcelled or DEClined (these actions can only be done in the Provost’s Office), there should be no PAR left in any other than Accepted.
 If the college is unable to take an action on a PAR, the Provost’s Office should be notified by e-mailing email@example.com.
 The email should explain why the PAR is no longer relevant and request that it be CANcelled.

 Section one of the PAR provides all the details associated with the assignment and position.
 When entering or looking for information on dates or rates, it can be found in section one.
 Other details such as tenure status and position type, can also be addressed in section one.